neeraj19-eng/File_Encryptor-for-Micro-IT/README.md

-# 🔐 File Encryption/Decryption Tool
+# 🔐 File Encryption/Decryption Tool for Micro IT

 A secure Python-based tool that encrypts and decrypts files using password-protected AES encryption.
 It ensures the confidentiality of sensitive information, providing a simple CLI for secure file management.